peachpiecompiler/peachpie-docs/docs/php/diagnostics.md

 PHP5015 | Missing mandatory arguments | Function expects more arguments than provided.
 Missing arguments will be filled with a default value.
 PHP5016 | Assert always fails | The condition of `assert()` is evaluated to always be `false`, hence `assert()` will always throw an exception.
 PHP5018 | The function has been deprecated | Calling a function that has been marked as deprecated; either it is annotated with `[ObsoleteAttribute]` metadata or it is a known deprecation by the compiler.
+PHP5019 | The expression is not being read | The expression does not have any effect if it is not assigned to a variable or passed as a parameter.
 PHP5020 | Assignment made to same variable | The expression does not have any effect, it is usually a typo in the source code.
+PHP5026 | Missing the call of parent::__construct() | Class constructor should call its base constructor.

 ## Informational

 Code | Description | Reason
 ---- | ----------- | ------
 PHP6001 | Eval discouraged | Use of `eval()` is not recommended; it allows for suspicious and dangerous code injections and causes significant overhead to the .NET runtime.
+PHP6003 | Wrong letter case in class name | Specified class name does not match exactly the declared class name.